 This photo was taken at the 1988 Paso Robles show.
-By then the car was owned by Harry Crycroft who replaced the wide white wall tires with narrow white, and yellow stripe tires.
+By then the car was owned by either Paul Glavaris or Harry Craycroft who had replaced the wide white wall tires with narrow white, and yellow stripe tires.
 The car still looked great, but I always preferred the original version with the full hubcaps, and wide white wall tires.

 The current owner of the Golden Sunrise Bob Fryz, completely re-did the car several years ago.
 Now the car is painted a lime gold, outlined in white.
 Bob also removed the bullet grille, and replaced it with a chrome tube grille.

 The Golden Sunset has played a big part in my personal Custom Car history.
 In the early 1980’s the Classic & Custom magazine article on Richards Chrysler was copied in the Belgium/Dutch magazine Chroom & Vlammen (Dutch for: Chrome and Flames).
 This was basically the only magazine I was able to find back then.
 The wild fade paint job, the ultra bright chrome details like the bullet grille, fascinated me a lot.
 I must have stared at those photos for hours.
 A couple of years ago, I heard that the car was still around today.
 I was thrilled, but a bit disappointed to find out what the updated version looked like.
 The car looks still very nice with a slightly more forward rake.
 The new paint is also nice, and fits the theme.
 But personally I would love to see it restored back to its original Richard Zocchi version with the hubcaps, full whites, bullet grille and wild fading golden Sunset Gene Winfield paint job.

 Resource and more info: